WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ### Parameters

-A map from event type to reporting url, where the event type corresponds to the value of reportEvent.
-The event type enables worklets (for buyer, seller, or component seller) to register distinct beacon URLs for different event types.
-The reporting url is the location where a beacon is sent once the fenced frame delivers an event via reportEvent.
+A map from event type to reporting URL, where the event type corresponds to the `eventType` value passed to  `reportEvent()`.
+The event type enables worklets (for buyer, seller, or component seller) to register distinct reporting URLs for different event types.
+The reporting URL is the location where a beacon is sent once the fenced frame delivers the corresponding event via `reportEvent()`.

 Worklets can add the buyerEventId, sellerEventId, or any other relevant information as query parameters to this url.